tbcontributor47-coder/AirDwagProjects/instruction.md

 Each provided `--ignore PREFIX` removes any attribute drift entry whose rendered `attribute` path matches `PREFIX`.

+**Important (verifier-aligned):** The `PREFIX` values are written in the same *rendered attribute path* syntax that appears in the output (i.e., the dotted/escaped form produced by your flattening rules).
+Do not treat `PREFIX` as a raw JSON key.

 Ignore matching is **segment-aware** (component-aware), not an arbitrary substring match.

 #### Component splitting for matching